 Many expats I have talked to over the past few years in Medellín aren’t aware that Medellín has bowling alleys.
-Medellín has four bowling alleys including a new one that opened in late 2018.
+Medellín has four bowling alleys including the newest one that opened in late 2018.
 Over the past several years I have bowled at all four.
 And they each have their pluses and minuses.

 Each of the bowling alleys in Medellín are the 10-pin variety, which are the most common found in the U.S. and Canada.
 U.S.-style bowling is known as Bolo Americano or boliche in Colombia.
 The clientele at the bowling alleys in Medellín in my experience is mainly Colombians, as I rarely have seen expats when I have bowled in the city.